 Focus on the CTA

 If you are a running online business you know that the need to convert visitors is a real concern.
 For this reason, usually, websites will place Call-To-Actions (CTAs) front and center so as to attract the attention of their customers.
-CTA color schemes will be the same as in 2019, dull blues and greys for information while the actual CTA buttons are warmer tones of red.
+CTA color schemes will be the same, dull blues and greys for information while the actual CTA buttons are warmer tones of red.
 The top of your page is now the perfect spot to overcome short attention spans.
 Designers are placing key CTA buttons above the fold basically within the oversized headers.
 It is proving to be a great way to favor conversions.

 2020 is the year of personalized elements.
 From hand drawn graphics to customized illustrations, these are an ideal and creative way to illuminate your website.
 Designers are looking to personalize graphics for each website to precisely fit the company’s brand and image.